-FUNCTIONS MEMBERS(1)

-- Monitor the Company's financial reporting, accounting procedures and systems of internal controls - - Recommend to the Board the selection of the independent auditors for the Company - - Review the Company's audited financial statements with management and the independent auditors - Monitor the independence and performance of the Company's independent auditors and internal audit function
+FUNCTIONS MEMBERS(1) Monitor the Company's financial reporting. accounting Bob G. Gower (Chairman) procedures and systems of internal controls Walter E. Johnson William M. Lamont, Jr. Recommend to the Board the selection of independent Richard C. Webb auditors for the Company -Review the Company's audited financial statements with management and the independent auditors -Monitor the independence and performance of the Company's independent auditors and internal audit function